nysbc/appion-protomo/README.md

 - A modern operating system with 16+ GB of RAM.

-- Tilt-series stacks and tilt image information (ideally in the form of SerialEM stacks and mdoc files)
+- Tilt-series stacks and tilt image information (ideally in the form of SerialEM stacks and mdoc files).

 ## Linux/MacOS